MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### What is technical mentoring?

-So what is technical mentorin?
-I'm going to propose a defitinion...
+So what is technical mentoring?
+I'm going to propose a definition...

 Technical mentoring is a process for the informal transmission of knowledge, skills, and support perceived by the recipient as relevant to their development as a software professional; it entails informal communication, usually face-to-face and during a sustained period of time, between the person who is perceived to have greater relevant knowledge, wisdom, and technical skills (the mentor) and a person who is perceived to have less (the protégé)"*.

-> Technical mentoring is a process for the informal transmission of knowledge, skills, and support...
+> Technical mentoring is a process for the informal transmission of knowledge, skills, and support between the mentor and the protege...

 ### Technical mentoring is a role, not a tool